 - Liquid stainless steel doesn’t show fingerprints.

-- Lasts as long as your appliance holds up.
+- It lasts as long as your appliance holds up.
 If you get a nick or a scratch, no problemo.
-Just lightly sand the affected area, paint it with the liquid stainless steel and put a little top coat on it… done!
+Just lightly sand the affected area, paint it with the liquid stainless steel, put a little top coat on it… done!

 - The manufacturing process and materials doesn’t block your refrigerator’s magnetic qualities so it will still hold a magnet.
-There’s actual 100% stainless steel particles in the paint.
+There are actual 100% stainless steel particles in the paint.

-- Appliances are the obvious areas that most people will use liquid stainless steel.
-Use your imagination and use it for toasters, bar stools, back splash, light fixtures, wood cabinets, trash cans, faucets… you get the idea.
+- Appliances are the obvious areas that most people use liquid stainless steel.
+Think outside the box and use it for toasters, bar stools, a backsplash, light fixtures, wood cabinets, trash cans, faucets… you get the idea.
 The possibilities are virtually endless.

 - The fridge can even be painted with the food still inside.

-- Not the real deal but it’s the next best thing.
+- It’s not the real deal, but it’s the next best thing.

-- Not to be applied where food will be prepared such as grills or counter tops.
-Is that a con?
-Not unless you had planned on painting your counter top to look like a kitchen in a restaurant.
+- Shouldn’t be applied where food will be prepared — such as grills or countertops.
+(Is that really a con?
+Not unless you had planned on painting your countertop to look like a kitchen in a restaurant.)

-Update: We painted our fridge with the stainless steel paint.
-See how we did it and get some great tips on how to DIY.
+We painted our fridge with the stainless steel paint.
+See how we did it and get some great tips on how to DIY!